Tag: Emily Thornberry

 James Brokenshire

-Border Force does not record individual vessel patrols as a measure of productivity, as this does not represent the full activity of a Border Force vessel.
-The Border Force vessels operate 365 days per year and in accordance with the vessel capability in force at the time.
-Deployments include:
+Border Force does not record individual vessel patrols as this does not represent the full activity of a Border Force vessel.
+Border Force vessels operate 365 days per year and have maintained a three cutter capability in UK waters throughout the last 12 months.

 • Emily Thornberry – 2016 Parliamentary Question to the Ministry of Defence